Branch-Resolved Characterization of Feed-Forward Error in Dynamic Teleportation via Classical Choi Shadows: Introduction

-Quantum teleportation provides a convenient platform to study feedforward error.
+Quantum teleportation provides a convenient platform to study feed-forward error.
 In this process, the quantum information of an unknown quantum state is transferred from a sender to a receiver.
 These two share an entangled resource state, and the sender performs a Bell measurement on the unknown state and their part of the resource.
-The outcome of this Bell measurement is then classically communicated to the receiver, who performs an outcome-dependent corrective quantum operation to obtain the teleported state~\cite{Bennett_Brassard_Crépeau_Jozsa_Peres_Wootters_1993}.
-The Bell measurement dynamically evolves the composite quantum system into distinct outcome-defined branches~\cite{Rudinger_Ribeill_Govia_Ware_Nielsen_Young_Ohki_Blume-Kohout_Proctor_2022, Stricker_Vodola_Erhard_Postler_Meth_Ringbauer_Schindler_Blatt_Müller_Monz_2022}, with separate branch-specific operations needed depending on the entanglement structure of the resource state.
+The outcome of this Bell measurement is then classically communicated to the receiver, who performs an outcome-dependent corrective quantum operation to obtain the teleported state~\cite{Bennett_Brassard_Crepeau_Jozsa_Peres_Wootters_1993}.
+The Bell measurement dynamically evolves the composite quantum system into distinct outcome-defined branches~\cite{Rudinger_Ribeill_Govia_Ware_Nielsen_Young_Ohki_Blume-Kohout_Proctor_2022, Stricker_Vodola_Erhard_Postler_Meth_Ringbauer_Schindler_Blatt_Muller_Monz_2022}, with a separate outcome-dependent corrective operation associated with each branch.
 Hence, the measurement-induced branches of the teleportation process offer an especially convenient environment for studying quantum dynamics and errors defined by measurement outcomes.
-There exists a large body of work applying such a paradigm to various areas of quantum information processing, such as quantum error correction, qubit routing and compilation, and quantum networking~\cite{Baur_Fedorov_Steffen_Filipp_Da_Silva_Wallraff_2012, Kang_Kam_Mooney_Hollenberg_2025, Devulapalli_Schoute_Bapat_Childs_Gorshkov_2024, Rall_Tame_2024, Steffen_Salathe_Oppliger_Kurpiers_Baur_Lang_Eichler_Puebla-Hellmann_Fedorov_Wallraff_2013}.
-In this paper, we use teleportation as a resource-controlled benchmark to isolate and measure feedforward error with regard to the branching induced by mid-circuit measurements.
+There exists a large body of work applying such a paradigm to various areas of quantum information processing, such as quantum error correction, qubit routing and compilation, and quantum networking~\cite{quantinuum_logical_qubit_teleportation, Baur_Fedorov_Steffen_Filipp_Da_Silva_Wallraff_2012, Kang_Kam_Mooney_Hollenberg_2025, Devulapalli_Schoute_Bapat_Childs_Gorshkov_2024, Rall_Tame_2024, Steffen_Salathe_Oppliger_Kurpiers_Baur_Lang_Eichler_Puebla-Hellmann_Fedorov_Wallraff_2013}.
+In this paper, we use teleportation as a resource-controlled benchmark to isolate and measure operational feed-forward error with regard to the branching induced by mid-circuit measurements.